ehrrrr/runbook.md/docs/dependency-details.md

 -   biz-ops-schema
 ```

-They support adding 2 kinds of additional details:
+Now you can add 2 kinds of additional details:

 -   resiliencePatterns: one or more specific architectural patterns that can make a dependency more resilient.
 Choose from the list: Cache, DurableCache, GracefulDegradation, Replay, ManualFallback
 -   resilienceDetails: A free text field to explain more about how resilience is implemented